 Figure 7.3.2-1: UE Positioning Operations to support an MT-LR or NI-LR

-1. The AMF sends a location request to the LMF for a target UE and may include associated QoS.
+1. The AMF sends a location request to the LMF for a target UE that includes the serving cell identity and may include associated QoS.